PhD in Christianity

 The Second Field Exam

 The second field exam, which should be completed within at most six months of the first field exam, is intended to prepare the student for writing the dissertation.
-For the second field exam, the student prepares an approximately fifty-page essay dedicated to a review of scholarship on a well-defined subject that the student plans to address in the dissertation and an analysis of key primary sources related to that subject.
-The review of scholarship should not simply summarize the scholarship – though it should do that as well – but it should take a critical and creative perspective on it.
-In a one-hour oral exam with the advisor and the committee, to be scheduled as soon as possible after the student’s submission of the essay, the student should show mastery of both the scholarship and the primary sources related to their dissertation topic and should be able to discuss initial plans for dissertation writing and research.
-The exam may include testing of the student's facility in languages necessary to research the proposed dissertation topic.
+For the second field exam, the student prepares an approximately fifty-page essay dedicated to a review of scholarship on a well-defined subject that they plan to address in the dissertation and an analysis of key primary sources related to that subject.
+The review of scholarship should both summarize and take a critical and creative perspective on the scholarship.

 The student should plan to write and complete their dissertation prospectus concurrent with or immediately after the second field exam so that exams and prospectus are both completed by the middle of the fourth year.
 The prospectus should be approved at the latest by the end of the fourth year.